-Patient gets cancer growing on spine from dubious stem cell treatment
+Patient gets cancer growing on spine from dubious stem cells

 A brief report in the NEJM today highlights the risks facing patients who get stem cell treatment from dubious clinics as one such patient recently developed a large spinal tumor.